Previous Lesson 18 Next

 Questions in German are divided into two categories:

-2. Without an interrogative pronoun or adverb, e.g. Sind Sie Arzt?
+2. Without an interrogative pronoun or adverb, e.g., Sind Sie Arzt?
 (Are you a doctor?)
-They are called Ja-Nein Fragen (yes-no question), as their answers can be given in simple yes or no.
+They are called Ja-Nein Fragen (yes-no questions), as their answers can be given in simple yes or no.

 We are going to cover W-Fragen in this lesson and ja-nein Fragen in the next lesson.